 Course Loads

 Regular student loads during a semester are 12-18 hours.
 Students who hold jobs or who scored in the lower quarter on their entrance examination are encouraged to enroll in fewer than 15 hours during their first college semester.
 Students on probation must take no more than 12 hours.
-Students who want to take more than 18 hours must have permission from the academic dean.
+Students who want to take more than 18 hours must have permission from their academic advisor and academic dean.

 Bible Requirements